tag/msis-prep/docs/sequencediagrams.md

 *  [ATM Withdrawal (Answer Provided)][atm-practice] As a user, arrive to the ATM and conduct the standard withdrawal process in order to retrieve money.
 This set of practice problem(s) includes both a non-verifying and verifying sequence.[^citation-seven]
 [atm-practice]:https://norsamsiah.files.wordpress.com/2010/01/lab4answer1.pdf

 [^citation-seven]: Sani, Nor Samsiah.
-Lab 004 - In-Class Exercise Answer. norsamsiah.files.wordpress.com/2010/01/lab4answer1.pdf.
+"Lab 004 - In-Class Exercise Answer". norsamsiah.files.wordpress.com/2010/01/lab4answer1.pdf.

 *  [Name elements, Identify Errors, and efficiency issues][various-exercises] The attached exercise(s) allow you to practice identifying elements of a Sequence Diagrams along with ensuring you are able to detect errors and efficiency problems.[^citation-eight]
 [various-exercises]:http://users.csc.calpoly.edu/~jdalbey/305/Labs/SequenceDiagramExercises.html

 [^citation-eight]: Dalbey, John.
-Sequence Diagram Exercises, users.csc.calpoly.edu/~jdalbey/305/Labs/SequenceDiagramExercises.html.
+"Sequence Diagram Exercises", users.csc.calpoly.edu/~jdalbey/305/Labs/SequenceDiagramExercises.html.

 *  [Interactions with Actor and System (Answer Provided)][club-practice] Assume the role of a Country Club owner, you will be required to make requests to the system in order to identify active members, club sales as well as what the those sales consisted of.
 Before moving onto the next request ensure that the Owner has received the previously requested information.[^citation-nine]
 [club-practice]:/images/club-practice.png